Afghanistan–India relations

 The Kingdom of Afghanistan and the Union of India established bilateral relations in January 1950.
 India was the only South Asian country to recognize the Soviet-backed Democratic Republic of Afghanistan, supporting it in the Soviet–Afghan War (1979–1989) against the Afghan mujahideen.
-India remained mainly neutral during the 1990s Afghan civil wars, though was opposed to the Taliban government.
+India supported the Northern Alliance during the 1990s Afghan civil wars and was one of the main countries opposed to the Taliban's Islamic Emirate government.
 Following the 9/11 attacks in 2001, India aided overthrow of the Taliban and became the largest regional provider of aid to the Islamic Republic of Afghanistan.
 A major shift in India's position on the Taliban was reported by a top Qatar official in June 2021, revealing that an Indian delegation quietly visited Doha to meet the Taliban's leadership.
 This is a major shift that was several weeks in the making in the first half of 2021, and likely involved Qatari mediation between India and the Taliban.
-Although India does not recognize the Islamic Emirate of Afghanistan, it maintains close informal ties with the ruling Taliban.
+Although India does not recognize the Islamic Emirate of Afghanistan, it maintains informal ties with the ruling Taliban.

-In April 2017 Shaida Mohammad Abdali, Afghanistan's former ambassador to India, pointed out that India "is the biggest regional donor to Afghanistan and fifth largest donor globally with over $3 billion in assistance.
+In April 2017, Shaida Mohammad Abdali, Afghanistan's former ambassador to India, pointed out that India "is the biggest regional donor to Afghanistan and fifth largest donor globally with over $3 billion in assistance.
 India has built over 200 public and private schools, sponsors over 1,000 scholarships, and hosts over 16,000 Afghan students."
 Relations between Afghanistan and India received a major boost in 2011 with the signing of a strategic partnership agreement, Afghanistan's first since the Soviet-Afghan War.
 The student visas were revoked in large numbers after the Taliban takeover of Afghanistan.

 In June 2022, India sent a "technical team" to its embassy building in Kabul.
 In November 2023, pro-Republican diplomats of Afghanistan left India and declared permanent closure of the embassy by lack of support.
 Later, under the combined leadership of consul general Zakia Wardak and acting consul general Syed Muhammad Ibrahimkhel, the embassy was reopened.
 Currently, Syed Muhammad Ibrahimkhel is the chargé d'affaires of the embassy.
 Both countries have shared cultural ties through Bollywood and cricket.

 History

 An Edict of Ashoka from Kandahar, now in the Kabul museum.

 Relations between the people of Afghanistan and India trace to the Indus Valley civilization.
 In the Vedic Age, Gandhara, which forms part of modern-day Pakistan and Afghanistan, was considered one of the sixteen Mahajanapadas of Vedic India.
 Following Alexander the Great's brief occupation, the successor state of the Seleucid Empire controlled the region known today as Afghanistan.
-In 305 BCE, they ceded some regions to the Indian Maurya Empire as part of an alliance treaty.
+In 305 BCE, they ceded some regions to the Indian Maurya Empire as part of an Alliance Treaty after losing to the superior Indian forces.

 Alexander took these away from the Aryans and established settlements of his own, but Seleucus Nicator gave them to Sandrocottus (Chandragupta), upon terms of intermarriage and of receiving in exchange 500 elephants.